Skip to Content

 Four Types Of Attachment Styles

-There are four types of attachment styles.
-They are secure, anxious-ambivalent, avoidant, and disorganized attachments2.
+They are secure, anxious-ambivalent, avoidant, and disorganized attachments.2

 Secure attachment

-Children with a secure attachment style feel safe and confident in their caregivers’ availability and responsiveness.
-They have a strong sense of security.
 The secure attachment type seeks comfort and support from their caregivers when needed and displays healthy emotional regulation and independence.

 Ambivalent attachment

 Children with the ambivalent attachment type, also known as preoccupied attachment, exhibit inconsistent or unpredictable behavior, seeking proximity to their caregiver while appearing resistant or angry.
-This attachment style can stem from inconsistent caregiver responsiveness.

 Avoidant attachment

 Children with avoidant attachment tend to minimize their emotions and avoid seeking comfort from their caregivers.
-This attachment style often arises when caregivers are consistently unresponsive or dismissive of the child’s needs.

 Disorganized attachment

-Children with disorganized attachment styles display a mix of avoidant and anxious-ambivalent behaviors.
-They may appear confused or disoriented in their interactions with caregivers.
 This attachment results from having a caregiver who is both the source of protection and the source of fear.
-It tends to result from child maltreatment or abuse.

 Insecure attachment

-Except for the secure style, all attachment types are insecure attachment styles.
 They are all due to unmet emotional needs in the attachment process, although in different ways by the parents.

 The anxious type is caused by inconsistent parents, the avoidant style by dismissive or rejecting parents, and the fearful style by abusive parents.